Hermes Europe: Criticism

 The company was named as the second worst parcel delivery service in the United Kingdom (after Yodel) by users of MoneySavingExpert.com in January 2014, with 30% of customers rating their experience as "bad".

 Mat Heywood (Guardian reporter) produced a video report on 18 July 2016 that described courier work, and concluded "it's hard work, definitely skilled work".
 The route took him well over twice the time the company suggested it takes.

 In September 2016 the government asked HM Revenue and Customs to consider launching an investigation into Hermes, after workers alleged they received pay equivalent to lower than the current minimum wage in the United Kingdom.
 During this investigation a whistleblower claimed that Hermes coerced managers into misleading an HMRC investigation.

 In June 2017 the GMB union claimed "Hermes dodges its responsibility to check proper insurance cover is in place by asking them (couriers) to acknowledge they "understand that motor insurance is required to deliver and collect parcels and/or catalogues on behalf of Hermes."
 In response Hermes "categorically refutes" allegations made by the GMB that it is putting their drivers and the public at serious avoidable risk by cutting corners in the interests of profit.

-In September 2017 Frank Field, Baron Field of Birkenhead, Labour MP and chair of the Commons work and pensions select committee, said he had written to Mike Ashley, the billionaire Sports Direct founder, to demand answers following concerns raised by a whistleblower at Hermes regarding claims the company was under-paying couriers by mislabeling items as lightweight packets to avoid paying the fair delivery cost.
+In September 2017 Frank Field, Baron Field of Birkenhead, Labour MP and chair of the Commons work and pensions select committee, said he had written to Mike Ashley, the billionaire Sports Direct founder, to demand answers following concerns raised by a whistleblower at Hermes regarding claims the company was under-paying couriers by mislabelling items as lightweight packets to avoid paying the fair delivery cost.
 Hermes said: "We categorically deny these allegations and are happy to answer any questions raised.
 We have stringent processes in place to check that parcels are not mislabelled and placed in the wrong weight category.
 On the rare occasion of an individual label being incorrect, couriers can immediately call our dedicated courier support team, to notify us and change their payment with no questions asked This applies to all our clients and ensures that both Hermes and our couriers receive the correct payment.
 We have no issues with Sports Direct who remain a valued customer."